-9 Top-Rated Weekend Getaways from Sydney
+11 Top-Rated Weekend Getaways from Sydney

 World Heritage-listed wilderness areas, cute country towns, mountain peaks, lush valleys, and sun-soaked beaches are all within easy reach of the city, and families will find great options for cheap weekend getaways with kid-friendly attractions.
-Whether you're planning a mini-vacation with the kids, plotting a romantic escape, pining for an epic road trip, or looking for short breaks for singles, find ideas with our list of the top weekend getaways from Sydney.
+Whether you're planning a mini-vacation with the kids, plotting a romantic weekend getaway, pining for an epic road trip, or looking for short breaks for singles, find ideas with our list of the best weekend getaways from Sydney.

 1. The Blue Mountains

-For an exhilarating dose of nature and breathtaking vistas, you can't beat the World Heritage-listed Blue Mountains, about an hour's drive from the CBD.
-This is one of the best short breaks from Sydney and an especially popular last-minute weekend trip in the summer, when the mercury soars and temperatures are cooler at the higher elevations.
+For an exhilarating dose of nature and breathtaking vistas, you can't beat the World Heritage-listed Blue Mountains.
+About an hour's drive from the CBD, this is one of the best short breaks from Sydney.
+It's an especially popular last-minute weekend trip in the summer, when the mercury soars and temperatures are cooler at the higher elevations.

 For a unique perspective of the park's natural wonders, you can soar across the valley on the Scenic World Skyway or glass-floored Scenic Cableway, or ride the steepest railway in the world through an ancient rainforest.
 Waterfalls, wildlife, and lookouts are other top attractions.
 This is also one of the few easy weekend getaways from Sydney by train.

-2. Jervis Bay and the South Coast
+3. Jervis Bay & the South Coast

 It's no secret.
 Most Sydneysiders agree that the South Coast has some of the state's best beaches, especially in the Shoalhaven region.
 In fact dazzling Hyams Beach, about three hours south of Sydney, near Jervis Bay, is one of the most beautiful beaches in Australia.
 It's the perfect spot for a weekend getaway if you want to bask on snow-white sands (reputedly the whitest in the world) and slip into the silky, sparkling blue water on a hot summer's day.